book excerptise: a book unexamined is wasting trees

 Interweaved into the story are various tools for implementing the policy -

-organization are partly embedded in the story.
-More tools are given as
+and the organization are partly embedded in the story.
+More tools are

 One wonders how the idea of formalizing such a structure struck Gordon.